AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> Stress happens when the mind resists what is. — Dan Millman
+> Be happy in the moment, that's enough.
+Each moment is all we need, not more. — Mother Teresa
 <!--END_SECTION:quote-->